World Cup 2026

 Japan's group draw - alongside Colombia, Algeria and Costa Rica - is the strongest they have received at a World Cup since 2010, but the path is clearer than their historic precedents suggest.
 Colombia are dangerous but inconsistent; Algeria are African Cup contenders rather than global threats; Costa Rica are CONCACAF's fourth-best qualifier.
 Japan are favourites to qualify, and if they do, a last-16 fixture against a European Group B runner-up is plausible - exactly the type of opponent their pressing system tends to disrupt.

-As betting propositions, Japan to qualify from their group at -120 (1.83) is the cleanest.
+As betting propositions, Japan to qualify from their group at -120 (1.83) is the cleanesta.
 For those seeking value, Japan to reach the quarterfinals at +350 (4.50) is genuinely attractive - it requires only two victories over opponents who are not seeded top-tier nations.
 At +5000 (51.00) for the outright, Japan remain an extreme-upside, small-stake position that rewards disciplined bankroll management.

 Key facts

-Qatar 2022 upset victims
+Qatar 2022 upset victim?s

 Germany, Spain